2006–07 Torneo Argentino A: Match Fixing Scandal

-This season was marred by two match-fixing scandal, which altered the normal course of the competition.
+This season was marred by two match-fixing scandals, which altered the normal course of the competition.

 The first involved Central Norte and 9 de Julio (R), they had to play in the round 14 of Torneo Clausura 2007.
 Central Norte was already relegated to the Torneo Argentino B because of the victory of Talleres (P) and gives intentionally a penalty to 9 de Julio (R) in the last moments of the match, allowing them to qualify for the Final Stage and avoiding in the same way the qualification of Juventud Antoniana, the city rival of Central Norte.
-The match finished 0-1 because of the penalty, but after this, in the TV it was found that both Managers were talking in the middle of the match.
-The Consejo Federal decided to give the match as a defeat for both teams 0-1, replaced Juventud Antoniana for 9 de Julio (R) in the Final Stage, suspended both Managers and the Referee and deducted 6 points to both teams (Central Norte and 9 de Julio (R)) for the next season.
+The match finished 0-1 because of the penalty, but after this, in the TV it was found that both managers were talking in the middle of the match.
+The Consejo Federal decided to give the match as a defeat for both teams 0-1, replaced Juventud Antoniana for 9 de Julio (R) in the Final Stage, suspended both managers and the Referee and deducted 6 points to both teams (Central Norte and 9 de Julio (R)) for the next season.

 3 days after, in a match between Desamparados and San Martín (M) something similar happened.
 For Desamparados, Champion of Torneo Apertura, a defeat meant, due to their very bad performance in the Torneo Clausura, that they had to play the Relegation Playoff, losing the possibility of playing to get promoted to Primera B Nacional, and Independiente Rivadavia would take their place (cty rival of San Martín (M)).
 San Martin (M), meanwhile, with a draw avoided the Relegation Playoff, so the draw benefited both teams: Desamparados would avoid the Relegation Playoff and would play the Final to get promoted, and San Martín would avoid also the Relegation Playoff and would prevent their city rival, Independiente Rivadavia to play the Final to get Promoted.
 The most disadvantaged was Juventud Unida Universitario because they had to play the Relegation Playoff.
 The match ended 0-0.
 Days after Juventud Unida Universitario filed a complaint and a video showing that a player from San Martín (M) was admitting that Desamparados offered them an incentive of $30.000.
 The Consejo Federal decided to give the match as a defeat for both teams 0-1 and deducted 9 points to both teams so San Martín (M) was relegated to the Torneo Argentino B and Desamparados had to play the Relegation Playoff (this benefited Gimnasia y Esgrima (Mza) and Juventud Unida Universitario, who were displaced of the last places of the table.
 Thus Independiente Rivadavia played the Final to get promoted.